Creating a low-cost clustered virtualization environment using Ganeti

 Biography

-Previously Lance was a UNIX Administrator for the Enterprise Server Technologies group at Kansas State University helping maintain campus email along with other various tasks.
-Previous to that, he worked with his dad near Hiawatha, Kansas on the family farm growing corn and soybeans.
+Prior to joining the OSUOSL, Lance was a UNIX Administrator for the Enterprise Server Technologies group at Kansas State University.
+Lance prepared for life as a career systems administrator by grappling with natural systems first, joining his father near Hiawatha, Kansas on the family farm growing corn and soybeans.

-In his free time he helps organize the Corvallis Beer and Blog and plays trumpet in a local jazz group The Infallible Collective.
+In his free time he helps organize Beaver BarCamp and plays trumpet in a local jazz group The Infallible Collective.
+He holds a B.A. in Agriculture Technology Management from Kansas State University, where he minored in Agronomy and Computer Science.

 Sessions